AlexandarY/lxd-puppet-module/README.md

 # Overview
 This is a Puppet Module which manages the state of LXD on the host including basic LXD daemon configuration, containers, profiles, storage pools.

+Project is a fork of the [ovh/lxd-puppet-module](https://github.com/ovh/lxd-puppet-module) module which appears to not be maintained anymore.

+Currently the project is work-in-progress for a `2.0.0` release, so if you plan to use this module be careful as types & parameters might change.

+Details on what changes can be found in [`CHANGELOG.md`](CHANGELOG.md).

 # Module Description
 This module installs LXD and is able to manage instance states as well as most of container related configuration.